CharlieGit/data-marklogic/README.md

 data-marklogic
 ==============

-An spring-data-mongodb like Java project to provide a set of marklogic data manipulating APIs
+A spring-data-mongodb like Java project to provide a set of marklogic data manipulating APIs